Frequently Asked Questions

 Apart from carrying systems (bags, holdalls, pouches, etc.), what other products and sub-components can you make?

-In fact, we manufacture thousands of small textile sub-components and finished products in addition to the many carrying items.
 The list is long and varied, including complex strap assemblies, mesh products, sweatbands, cushion pads, protective panels, and bespoke fasteners or specialist clips — many made with technical materials.
-We use a variety of processes beyond stitching, including RF welding, injection moulding, heat pressing, and foam routing, to name just a few.
+We use a variety of processes beyond stitching, including RF welding, injection moulding, screen printing, and foam routing, to name just a few.

 What’s the minimum order quantity (MOQ)?

 This varies depending on the materials and complexity of your product.
 Typically, our MOQ is 500 pieces, though it can be as low as 100 for high-value technical articles or trial production runs.
-We’ll include MOQ details in your project proposal so you’ll always have a clear understanding before moving forward.
+We’ll discuss MOQ details in our initial project meeting, so you’ll always have a clear understanding before moving forward.

 How long does the full development process and production take?

 Timelines vary, but we move efficiently.
 A straightforward project can take just a few weeks, depending on design, prototyping, and production needs.
-Production time typically ranges from 4–12 weeks depending on factors such as specialist materials and availability.
+Production and shipping time typically ranges from 5-14 weeks depending on factors such as specialist materials, sample iterations and availability.
 We’ll map everything out with you from the beginning and keep you updated throughout.
 We’re also happy to give you a rough idea during an initial call.

 Can you help with design if I only have a rough idea?